|

 Tenth place overall

-First place oral design presentation Third place design
+First place oral design presentation

-paper Third place acceleration Developed a direct-drive
+Third place acceleration

 system for the snowmobile.